How We Use Your Information

 We will use your information to keep you up to date, and remind you, about our services, special offers and improvements to our website platform.

-Dr Julian may use anonymised information for research purposes.
-It will not be possible to identify you from this information.
+Dr Julian may, on occasion, use fully anonymised personal information for research purposes.
+It will NOT be possible to identify you from this information.
+If you would prefer that we did not use your anonymised information in this way then please email us at firstname.lastname@example.org to that effect.

 Who else might see your information?

 We may also need to share your information as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority (including for the avoidance of doubt, the General Medical Council).
-If your treatment has been funded, directly or indirectly, by the NHS we will share the details of your treatment with them and, as appropriate, your GP.
+If your treatment has been funded, directly or indirectly, by the NHS we will share the details of your treatment and user record with them and, as appropriate, your GP and your medical team.

 We may also need to share your information if you make a complaint against a mental health professional or raise a concern.
 We will investigate and as part of this investigation we may need to look at the notes the mental health professional has made about you and share some of the information with third parties such as the regulator, insurers or professional advisors.